Port St. Lucie, North Palm Beach and Mobile Offices Serving All Of Florida

 Although you may be eligible to receive Social Security Disability, you may still find your claim for benefits denied by the Social Security Disability.
 Understand that when your application for Social Security Disability has been denied you have the right to appeal.

-If your application for Social Security Disability has been denied, our personal injury lawyers at Fetterman & Associates, PA can appeal your denial and help you receive the benefits you deserve.
+If your application for Social Security Disability has been denied, our personal injury lawyers at Fetterman Law can appeal your denial and help you receive the benefits you deserve.
 We work in West Palm Beach, Port St. Lucie, and other local communities.